Gazerb/noughts-and-crosses/README.md

 ## Bugs
-The only but I found with this project was getting the squares to fill out once clicked but after reading y code it turned out to be a spleeing error within the code that has now been corrected and is working.
+The only bug I found with this project was getting the squares to fill out once clicked but after reading y code it turned out to be a spleeing error within the code that has now been corrected and is working.

 ## Deployment